mohae/pflag/README.md

 _This is a fork of [ogier's pflag](https://github.com/ogier/pflag) package.
-My fork add support for time.Time flags.
-This fork will persist as long as there are differences between my version and ogier's._
+My fork add support for time.Time flags._

-_Pull requests will not be submitted until the new funtionality has been:_

-- tested
-- validated through usage

 _Aside from time.Time.
 Support for at least one additional flag type will be added in the future._